adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #1 Installed Pusher on the front-end (by mistake) and also installed it on the back-end (the correct place to install it)
     - front-end (npm install pusher-js)
     - back-end (npm install pusher)

+#2 After installing Pusher on the front-end and back-end ...
+DON'T FORGET ... to add the import (at the top) in server.js file (back-end) and app.js file (front-end)